100,000 workers take action as 'Striketober' hits the US

 It follows a rise in US union activity after decades of decline, as staff demanded better rights in the pandemic.

-Employers - which often suppressed such efforts in the past - have found themselves on the back foot amid a labour shortage that's forced them to raise wages for the lowest paid.
+Employers - which often suppressed such efforts in the past - have found themselves on the back foot amid a labour shortage that has forced them to push up wages.

+Yet one expert cautioned the number of work days lost as a result of US strikes remained "near historical lows".

 Thousands of others were already on strike in October, including 700 nurses in Massachusetts, 2,000 New York hospital workers and 1,400 Kellogg factory workers in Michigan, Nebraska, Pennsylvania and Tennessee.